 Individuals with certain lifestyle and genetic risk factors are more likely to develop skin cancer.
 The primary risk factor for skin cancer is a history of sunburns and excessive UV exposure through indoor or outdoor tanning.
 Excessive UV exposure is a primary cause of squamous cell carcinoma, the second most common skin cancer.
 UV radiation is strongest in sunny climates and higher altitudes.
 People with fair skin, hair, and eyes are more likely to develop skin cancer.

 A personal or family history of skin cancer, precancerous skin lesions, or abnormal moles also increases a person’s risk of developing skin cancer.
 Immunosuppressant drugs and radiation treatments can also make the skin more sensitive to the sun’s UV rays.
-Everyone should make sure to perform self-exams regularly and bring any irregular, changing, or non-healing lesions to the attention of a skin cancer expert at the Calabasas Dermatology Center.
+Everyone should make sure to perform self-exams regularly and bring any irregular, changing, or non-healing lesions to the attention of a skin cancer expert at Brilliance Dermatology.

 The most common cause of skin cancer is the existence of mutations in skin cell DNA that cause overgrowth in the cells and the formation of cancer cells.
 Ultraviolet radiation, found in natural sun exposure and at tanning salons, is the most common cause of damage to skin cells that can lead to skin cancer.
 The medical community continues to investigate the causes of skin cancer in those areas of the body not directly exposed to ultraviolet radiation.
 HPV exposure has been linked to skin cancer on non-sun exposed areas.

 The above is a general overview of some basic information on skin cancer symptoms and causes; it is imperative to see your dermatologist for regular skin check-ups.
-Our skin cancer specialists at the Calabasas Dermatology Center, located in Los Angeles, are happy to evaluate any lesion that may be concerning you.
+Our skin cancer specialists at Brilliance Dermatology, located in Los Angeles, are happy to evaluate any lesion that may be concerning you.

 The best way to prevent skin cancer is to protect your skin from the sun.
 Wear sunblock with an SPF of at least 15 every single day.
 Make it SPF 30 if you are going to be outside for more than a half hour, and re-apply the sunblock every one to two hours (sunscreen is labeled as water-resistant for a maximum of 80 minutes).
 Sunscreen should always contain zinc oxide.
 Wear wide-brimmed hats when you are outside.

 Try to stay out of direct sunlight between 10 am and 4 pm when it is at its peak strength.
 It can also be beneficial to wear clothing with UPF rating.
 Protecting your skin and examining it regularly will help to prevent skin cancer from damaging your health and negatively impacting your life.
-Be sure to make an annual visit to get your skin checked by our skin care experts at the Calabasas Dermatology Center.
+Be sure to make an annual visit to get your skin checked by our skin care experts at Brilliance Dermatology.